ed-apostol/InvictusChess/README.md

 # Invictus Chess

 Invictus is a state of the art UCI compliant chess engine.

+Features:
+-magic bitboards with pext optimizations
+-PVS search on top of alpha-beta and iterative aspiration window search -null move pruning
+-internal iterative deepening
-It uses magic bitboards with pext optimizations, PVS search on top of alpha-beta and iterative aspiration window search, null move pruning and internal iterative deepening, etc. It also has support for SMP using a modified ABDADA algorithm that should scale well with large number of threads/processors.
+-SMP using a modified ABDADA algorithm that should scale well with large number of threads/processors -Texel tuning with Stochastic Gradient Descent using Adam optimizer -Texel tuning with local search

-Invictus is influenced by other excellent open source projects especially Stokfish and Ethereal.
+Invictus is influenced by other excellent open source projects especially Ethereal, Defenchess, Minic (for the Texel tuning).